No-Bling/DOTA/README.md

 ## No-Bling DOTA "GlanceValue" restoration mod
-#### We all know where we are headed looking at the Immortals spam in the last four years...
+#### We have not reached TF2 levels of visual diarrhea in 2020 but we're getting awfully close...

 ### Glance
 <table>